 (March 8, 2019) A shocking report from Kaiser Health News has found that the FDA hides thousands of medical device problems from patients and their doctors.
 The FDA has, for nearly two decades, allowed medical device companies to file reports of injuries and malfunctions outside the well-known public database known as MAUDE, Manufacturer And User Device Experience Database.
-The FDA, in effect, has been shown to keep separate sets of books: one, a heavily-censored and incomplete public set accessible to patients and providers; the other, a private and more complete (and therefore more relevant) set accessible only to some medical device manufacturers.
+The FDA, in effect, has been shown to keep at least two separate sets of books.
+One set is a heavily-censored, incomplete public set accessible to patients and providers.
+The other set is a private and much more complete set (and therefore, of course, more truthful and relevant), accessible only to some medical device manufacturers.

 “No matter how cynical you get, you just can’t keep up.” – Lilly Tomlin